DeNepo/welcome-to-js/2-just-enough-javascript/README.md

 Each exercise comes with a few starter programs to help you think of different ways to solve the same problem.
 But you're not limited to these suggestions, you can always start a new solution from an empty page!

+### Logs: LLM Study Strategy

+Logs exercises are designed for practicing writing code in an editor, using the debugger, and passing tests - so it's probably not very helpful trying to replicate Logs exercises in a chat.
+But, you can always use an LLM for support when you're stuck writing one of your solutions.

 ---